DevNotes Project — Mind Map & Cheatsheet

 -

-— Markdown documentation files- Contain all docs file written in md
+docs/— Markdown documentation files- Contain all docs file written in md

 - Every md file will become subpage of it parent folder